ViViVidam/CS270-operating-system/README.md

    make run
    ```

-   The mount point will be created at `./mount/`, also a helloworld file will be copied into the file system.
+   The mount point will be created at `./mount/`.
+And a test file will be copied into the file system.

 ## Test